triviality/old_blog_that_supports_sage/_posts/2014-11-15-Partitions-and-Posets.md

 </div>

 The final piece of code (at the top of the page) combines everything above to produce the Hasse diagram of a set.
 The function `Partition_Poset` first generates the set of partitions of an $N$ element set, then converts it to a poset.
 The function `p_label` relabels the partitions so that they look prettier.
 I've also tweaked some options in the `show()` method to make things look nicer.

-### References
-You can find out more by going to the Sage documentation for:

-  -
-  -